Published On: Feb 12 2014 06:34:06 PM ESTUpdated On: Nov 07 2014 02:00:00 AM EST

 Ann B. Davis played the family's housekeeper, Alice Nelson.
 Alice was the housekeeper to Mike Brady, his previous wife (who died before the series started), and their three boys.
 Alice stayed on, to be the housekeeper for not only his boys, but for his new wife, Carol, and her three daughters.
 She was known for her sky blue housekeeping uniform, which she almost always wore, and for telling jokes, which were almost invariably met with multiple "Oh, Alice!" responses from the family.

 Davis joined an Episcopalian religious community in Denver after the show ended in 1974.
 She also appeared in several "Brady"-related projects and, according to the Internet Movie Database, became involved in prayer, Bible study and charity work in Texas.
 She also made a cameo appearance as a truck driver named "Schultzy," a reference to her Emmy-winning role on the 1950s sitcom "The Bob Cummings Show," in 1995's "The Brady Bunch Movie."
-Davis, seen here with Maureen McCormick at the 5th Annual TV Land Awards on April 14, 2007, died at age 88 on June 1, 2014.
+Davis, seen here backstage at the 5th Annual TV Land Awards on April 14, 2007, died at age 88 on June 1, 2014.

 For most of the series, Alice dated Sam Franklin (Allan Melvin), who ran the local butcher shop.
 In the final season of the show, Alice and Sam were engaged.
 They were married some time after the show left the air in 1974 and before the 1981 TV movie "The Brady Girls Get Married."

 Melvin was also known for his roles on the TV shows "The Phil Silvers Show," "All in the Family" and "Archie Bunker's Place."
 When "Archie Bunker's Place" ended in 1983, Melvin's work was exclusively devoted to cartoon voice-overs.
 He died of cancer on Jan.
 17, 2008, at age 84.